-Table 3: Blocking Configurations
+Table 3: TOE Configuration options

-For example a product with the M-number M7794 in the field can come in one project with the fully available Solid FlashTM or in another project with equal or any other Solid Flash-size below the physical implementation size, depending on the user requirements.
-And more, the user is free to choice prior to production, whether he needs the symmetric co-processor SCP, or the asymmetric co-processor Crypto2304T, or both, or none of them.
-In addition, the user is also free to choice whether the TOE comes with a free combination of delivered cryptographic libraries or without any.
+Depending on the blocking configuration a M7793 product can have different user available memory sizes (SOLID FLASHTM and RAM) and can come with or without individual accessible cryptographic co-processor Crypto@2304T.
+For example a product with the M-number M7793 in the field can come in one project with the fully available SOLID FLASHTM or in another project with equal or any other SOLID FLASHTM size below the physical implementation size, depending on the user requirements.
+And more, the user is free to choose, whether he needs the asymmetric co-processor Crypto2304T, or not.
+In addition, the user is also free to choose whether the TOE comes with a free combination of delivered cryptographic libraries or without any.